 The future of cardiovascular research

-The British Heart Foundation's Medical Director Peter Weissberg talks about the biggest changes he's witnessed in his career and where the next big developments in cardiovascular research might come from.
+The British Heart Foundation's former Medical Director Peter Weissberg talks about the biggest changes he's witnessed in his career and where the next big developments in cardiovascular research might come from.
 Watch the video or read the Q&A below.

 What have been some of the biggest changes you’ve witnessed?